 The process varies from one lender to the other.
 However, most of the steps are similar as explained below:

-• Legal paperwork issued and commitment fee refunded
+- Legal paperwork was issued and the commitment fee refunded

 Pros of Bridging Loan

-• Bridging loans makes it possible for you to borrow large sum of money
+- Bridging loans makes it possible for you to borrow large sums of money

-• The repayment terms are flexible allowing you to fit in any plan
+- The repayment terms are flexible allowing you to fit into any plan

 Cons of Bridging Loans

-• Bridging loan are a secured form of borrowing, so you have to give out an asset against the loan.
-This means, you risk losing your property in the event of default
+- Bridging loans are a secured form of borrowing, so you have to give out an asset against the loan.
+This means you risk losing your property in the event of default

-• You pay for convenience of fast turnaround time, this is through high interest rates.
+- You pay for the convenience of fast turnaround time, this is through high interest rates.